 In March 2014, the EU Parliament voted overwhelmingly in favour of establishing registers for companies and trusts, which would publicly disclose their beneficial owners.
-The new Parliament, to be elected in May, will begin negotiating the legislation with the European Commission and the Council of Ministers, which will be chaired by Italy, in the second half of this year.
+The new Parliament, elected in May, is currently negotiating the legislation with the European Commission and the Council of Ministers, chaired by Italy.

 Back in December 2013, David Harvey, Chief Executive of STEP, wrote to key MEPs to outline the potential impact of proposals of the proposed directive on the prevention of the use of the financial system for the purposes of money laundering and terrorist financing (the Fourth Anti-Money Laundering Directive).
 In summary, such a public trust register would: